 --hathor-address: your Hathor address, where the HTR block reward is sent;

 --bitcoin-rpc: URL where the Bitcoin fullnode is running;

 --bitcoin-address: your bitcoin address, where the BTC block reward is sent;

-Supposing the Hathor fullnode is running on localhost with stratum port 8081 and Bitcoin fullnode is on the local network (let's say 192.168.1.34; user=foo, password=bar), this would be the starting command:
+Supposing the Hathor fullnode is running on localhost with API exposed on port 8080 and Bitcoin fullnode is on the local network (let's say 192.168.1.34; user=foo, password=bar), this would be the starting command:

 WARNING: you must replace HATHOR_ADDRESS and BITCOIN_ADDRESS with your own Hathor and Bitcoin addresses

 The coordinator can also be run with the same Docker image as the fullnode.

 docker run -ti -p 9000:9000 hathornetwork/hathor-core run_merged_mining --port 9000 --hathor-api http://172.16.0.4:8080/ --hathor-address HATHOR_ADDRESS --bitcoin-rpc http://foo:firstname.lastname@example.org:8332 --bitcoin-address BITCOIN_ADDRESS

 When running the coordinator and fullnode on the same host with Docker, they won't be able to communicate by using